ZolanaPrime/stellaris-small-tweaks/README.md

 - Crystalline Empire
 - Horizon Signal
-- War in Heaven (can also be disabled entirely)
+- Great Khan

 ### Misc:

 - Guarantee relic capture after capital invasion
 - End of the Cycle now has an equal chance of appearing.
+- Guarantee or Disable the War in Heaven

 ## Guardians: